 - 3/14 Farm Fresh Fun

 CONTEST: Win a copy of The Chicken Encyclopedia

 UPDATE (4/2/12): This contest is now over.
 Congratulations to Amberthyme, and thanks to everyone who participated by submitting a comment!

 To celebrate the release of The Chicken Encyclopedia, Storey Publishing is giving a free book to one lucky Coop Thoughts reader.
 (Actually, every blog on the tour is doing the same, so enter there too!)

 To enter: Leave a comment on this post about how you learned what you needed to know to get started keeping chickens.
 Grew up on a farm?
 Read a certain book?
 Went to a workshop?
 Learned from friends or neighbors?
 I know you’ve also learned a lot along the way, but what people or resources got you to where you were comfortable getting started?

 This contest is open through March 31, 2012.
 Leave your email address with your comment (but not in your comment), so I can contact you if you win.
 One entry per person.
 Winner must be a U.S. resident.
 I’ll select a winner at random in early April and announce them here.
 Good luck!

 Finally, subscribe to Coop Thoughts.
-You’ll get notice of the latest posts — on practical topics like external nest boxes, nipple waterers, and grazing frames — as they happen.
+You’ll get notice of the latest posts — on practical topics like adding external nest boxes to your chicken coop, poultry nipple waterers, and grazing frames for chickens — as they happen.
 It’s free, ad-free, and you can unsubscribe at any time.
 Click here to add your name to the list.
-You can also follow The Garden Coop on either Facebook or Google+.
+You can also follow The Garden Coop on either Facebook or Instagram.
 Thanks!